AbiMantra132/AbiMantra132/README.md

 - 👋 Hi, I’m @AbiMantra132
-- 👀 I’m interested in Web designed
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Javascript, Reactjs, Redux, Firebase
+- 🌱 I’m currently learning Python
-- 💞️ I’m not looking to collaborate now
+- 💞️ I’m looking to collaborate now
 - 📫 How to reach me? on instagram = @abimantra132

 <!---